Titan

 One fascinating phenomenon observed on Titan is atmospheric super-rotation, where its upper atmosphere rotates much faster than the surface.
 This effect is driven by strong winds and the interaction of Titan’s thick haze with solar radiation.

-Titan experiences seasons similar to Earth, thanks to its axial tilt.
+The second largest moon in our solar system, Titan experiences seasons similar to Earth, thanks to its axial tilt.
 However, due to its great distance from the Sun, a single season on Titan can last over seven Earth years.
 The surface temperatures on Titan are frigid, averaging around -179°C (-290°F), cold enough to keep methane and ethane in liquid form.
 The presence of these liquid hydrocarbons on the surface is akin to how water behaves on Earth, forming lakes, rivers, and even rain, albeit with methane instead of water.

 Titan’s climate is dynamic, with evidence of methane rainfall, seasonal changes, and even a methane cycle similar to Earth’s water cycle.
 The polar regions are rich in hydrocarbon lakes, while the equatorial regions are dominated by vast stretches of sand dunes formed by organic particles.